Wednesday, January 22, 2025

 From matsuyuki on Flickr.

-• Mao Yun Shan [Chinese]
+• Chinese: Lao-long-shan, Mao Yun Shan, Yun Shan

-• Rauhfichte [German]
+• German: Rauhfichte

-• Rough Spruce
+• English: Chinese Dragon Spruce, Dragon Spruce, Rough Spruce

 • Asia, East: China (China North-Central, China South-Central, Inner Mongolia, Qinghai)